MikeChurvis/FlexDentalDemo/README.md

 - [x] Add Playwright to react project.
 - [x] Add the e2e test repo as a git submodule to the React frontend.
 - [x] Django: Set a custom user auth model.
 DO NOT PERFORM FIRST MIGRATE UNTIL IT IS IN PLACE.
-- [ ] Django: Setup a docker environment with compose.
+- [x] Django: Setup a docker environment with compose.
-- [ ] Django: Add .env to .gitignore.
+- [x] Django: Add .env to .gitignore.
-- [ ] Django: Add .env to .dockerignore.
+- [x] Django: Add .env to .dockerignore.
-- [ ] Django: Populate sensitive settings from environment variables.
+- [x] Django: Populate sensitive settings from environment variables.
-- [ ] Django: perform first migration.
+- [x] Django: perform first migration.
-- [ ] Tests: Push a playwright test from the test runner project into the submodule's remote.
-Pull it into the React project.
-Run it successfully.
+- [ ] Django: create user auth view.
+- [ ] Django: create mock login-required view.
 - [ ] Ember: install ember-simple-auth.
 - [ ] Ember: install bootstrap.
 - [ ] Ember: install sass.
-- [ ] Django: create user auth view.
-- [ ] Django: create mock login-required view.
 - [ ] Ember: mock login page.
 - [ ] Ember: setup ember-simple-auth.
 - [ ] Ember: confirm that Ember can authenticate through Django.
 - [ ] Ember: persist auth token in sessionStorage.
+- [ ] Tests: Push a playwright test from the test runner project into the submodule's remote.
+Pull it into the React project.
+Run it successfully.
 - [ ] React: add Tailwind CSS.
 - [ ] React: add React Router.
 - [ ] React: persist auth token in sessionStorage.